narramadan/springboot-whoami/README.md

 ```

 **Test run springboot-whoami**
-Before proceeding to testing whoami on swarm mode, test run the image by spinning a container on one of the server
+Before proceeding to test whoami on swarm mode, verify the image by spinning a container on one of the server.

 ```
 $ docker pull narramadan/springboot-whoami